henriquecscode/mieic_prog_scrabble/README.md

 </p>

 <p align="justify">
 Now, imagining Player2 has chips to do so for the sake of this explanation, he intends to keep capturing letters from the words FRUIT and MUSIC.
-He only wants to play one chip, so let's think what can he do: he can either capture the R (Bb) from FRUIT or the U (Cb) from MUSIC.
+He only wants to play one chip, though, so let's think about what can he do: he can either capture the R (Bb) from FRUIT or the U (Cb) from MUSIC.
 Depending on his/her/their strategy, one might be more ideal:
 <ul>
 <li>if he captures the R, he'll be able to then capture the shared U without any problems;</li>
 <li>if he captures the U first, he'll only be able to capture the I from FRUIT after he captures its R;</li></ul>
 <p align="justify">
-This is the orderly principle we mentioned before.
-This way, it's a more fair experience, since chips are randomly assigned!
+  This the long version of the <em>orderly fashion</em> we mentioned before.
+This way, it's a fair experience, since chips are randomly assigned!
-Whatever he plays, it's not our business, but you do want to know how to exchange chips, right?
-You can either exchange 1 or 2 chips at a time, and this counts as a full turn: you won't be able to play your new chips until your opponents have a turn first.
+Whatever Player2 decides to do, it's not our business, though.
 One player turn consists of 2 plays: an invalid play would be a coordinate of a captured letter or just an empty space of the board, but these <strong>DO NOT INVALIDATE</strong> other valid plays (as long as you're doing a valid play, it'll be counted).
+Yes, you can capture 2 letters from the same word in the same turn (<em>back to back</em>), but you need to input the coordinates in the correct order!
 </p>

 ### Getting Points